santosh-gh/cheat-sheet/Terraform/README.md

     count: how many resources to create out of one definition of a resource
     lifecycle: how to treat resource creation or removal
     depends_on: create a dependency between resources

+-   Terraform provides several options for handling sensitive information:

+    Input variables: You can define sensitive variables as sensitive input variables, which will prompt for their values without displaying them in the output or logs.

+    Sensitive data sources: Some providers offer data sources that retrieve sensitive information without exposing it in the Terraform state.

+    External secret management: You can use external tools like HashiCorp Vault or AWS Secrets Manager to store and retrieve sensitive data, accessing them in Terraform via data sources or provider-specific methods.

+    Encryption: Terraform supports encrypting the state using a passphrase.
+This helps protect sensitive data stored in the state file.